henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 Note: Sometimes the next readable element cannot have focus assigned because it is not tabbable; if so the Adapt Framework will temporarily add [`[tabindex=-1][data-ally-force-focus]`](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/libraries/jquery.a11y.js#L228-L247) to the element allowing it to receive focus as needed and then remove these attributes on blur.

-#### Self-disabled buttons
+#### Self-disabling buttons
-There are self disabling buttons in Adapt Framework; for instance the submit button on question components.
+There are self-disabling buttons in Adapt Framework; for instance the submit button on question components.

 Disabled elements cannot receive the screen reader cursor or browser focus; when elements move from having both the screen reader cursor and browser focus to becoming disabled the screen reader cursor is moved by the screen reader to the document body.

 Adapt Framework prevents the screen reader cursor from returning to the document body for self-disabling elements as it listens to blur events from elements with a `[disabled]` attribute and [moves the cursor on to the next readable element in the document](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/libraries/jquery.a11y.js#L513-L530).
-This retains the forward momentum of the content whilst allowing self-disabled buttons.
+This retains the forward momentum of the content whilst allowing for self-disabling buttons.

 #### Clicking with the keyboard
 When 'clicking' any element with the space or enter keys whilst the screen reader is running, the 'clicked' element will not receive focus but will fire a `click` event.
 Clickable elements often act as the point of return from popups or other activities, this lack of focus assignment on click can be somewhat problematic when we need to be aware of the last active element.